 To sum up. the following procedures and states are proposed:

-- Multicast Session Establishment: 5GC resources for the multicast session are reserved.
-Multicast session establishment can be combined with Multicast session activation.
-Otherwise the multicast session is inactive after the establishment.
+- Configured multicast session: No multicast data are transmitted.
+Information about the multicast session is configured, but no resources are reserved.
+No UEs are allowed to join.

 - Active multicast session: Multicast data are transmitted to UEs that joined the multicast session.
 Corresponding Radio resources are reserved depending on participating UE locations.
 UEs that joined the multicast session are in CM CONNECTED state.
 UEs are allowed to join the multicast session (subject to authorization check).

 - Inactive multicast session: No multicast data are transmitted.
 No Radio resources are reserved.
 UEs that joined the multicast session may be in CM CONNECTED or CM IDLE state.
 UEs are allowed to join the multicast session (subject to authorization check).

+- Multicast Session configuration: The AF can provide information about the multicast session and/or request the allocation of an TMGI.
+The configuration may be combined with establishment and activation.

+- Multicast Session Establishment: 5GC resources for the multicast session are reserved.
+Multicast session establishment can be combined with Multicast session configuration and/or activation.
+If the establishment is not combined with the activation. the multicast session is inactive after the establishment.

 - Multicast Session Activation: State transition from inactive to active multicast session.
 CM IDLE UEs that joined the multicast session are paged.
 Radio resources are reserved.

 - Multicast Session Deactivation: State transition from active to inactive multicast session.
 Radio resources are released.

 - Multicast Session Release: All resources for the multicast session are released in an irreversible manner in both 5GC nodes and RAN nodes, UEs the joined the multicast session are notified.
 The release is possible for an active or inactive multicast session.
+The Release may be combined with the deconfiguration of a multicast session

+- Multicast Session Deconfiguration: All information about the multicast session is removed from the 5GC and TMGIs are deallocated.

 Multicast session activation